MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

 1. [] Select **Adaptive Card** in **Card Type**.

-1. [] Refer to the lab resources file **AdaptiveCardForMedicationRefill.txt** and copy the json content and paste it in the json section of your card.
+1. [] Refer to the Resources file **AdaptiveCardForMedicationRefill.txt** and copy the json content and paste it in the json section of your card.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab02/L2P116.png)